ntakouris/UnrealStuff/TipsAndTricks.md

 Speaking of that, for simplicity reasons, uint8 (Byte) and int32 (Integer) are the only supported int types in blueprints.

-Set a rotation of an actor via a forward vector : Use XVector to Rotation
+Set a rotation of an actor via a forward vector : Use XVector to Rotation.

+Get control rotation is better, more accurate and more reliable than getting let's say the rotation of the camera.